Guptasrijal0901/Guptasrijal0901/README.md

 # 💫 About Me:
-Srijal Gupta
+Srijal Gupta </br>
-B.Tech in Electronics and Communication Engineering Madan Mohan Malaviya University of Technology (MMMUT)
+B.Tech in Electronics and Communication Engineering<br/>
+Madan Mohan Malaviya University of Technology (MMMUT)<br/>

 I am a highly passionate B.Tech student with hands-on experience in the full stack of web development with core skill sets in the MERN stack.
 Based on resume building, authentication systems, and CRUD operations, I have done several projects as proof that I could create and deploy responsive and efficient applications.
 Along with my development skills, I am currently enhancing my knowledge on data structures and algorithms using Java.
 I always had a competitive spirit to top the hacks and technical fests, which gives me the opportunity to flaunt my talents in the most dynamic problem-solving environments.